 People Choice Award Winner at the King Cake Festival

-As local New Orleanians, we have tried every king cake in the city and this is one of the best one around!
+As local New Orleanians, we have tried every king cake in the city and this is one of the best around!
 Every Cannata's King Cake is made from scratch the old-fashioned way.
 The cakes arrive fresh and delicious, just like you walked into the bakery that same day.
 Cannata's offers 60 fabulous flavors, including Apple Cinnamon Pecan, Strawberry Cream Cheese, King Creole Praline, the Tigerrrr Gooey Butter King Cake, the Bayou Alligator King Cake (a pistachio coconut Bavarian infusion) and more.
 Try a different one every week!visit site »

 Other Fine Bakeries

 According to WDSU, Sweet Savor’s Bakery has the “Best King Cake in New Orleans.”
 They also won “Best Original King Cake” at the Annual King Cake Festival in New Orleans.
 Options include a sweet potato-filled king cake.